 It comes with women-specific endurance geometry that is comfortable even for long-distance trips.

-You will also take advantage of the mechanical disc brakes that don’t lose their efficiency when it rains as the rim brakes do.
+You will also take advantage of mechanical disc brakes that don’t lose efficiency when it rains, unlike rim brakes.

 And last but not least, the carbon fork and 32mm wheels will make your ride super comfy, and you can also ride on light gravel thanks to the puncture-protect tires.